 Find a home up to the amount in your Approval in Principle and upload the details to your application.
-(There’ll be a £475 property fee which covers your survey and most of your legal fees for buying your new property).
+(There’ll be a £500 property fee which covers your property assessment and most of your legal fees for buying your new property).

 - 6. Get your home approved

-We’ll carry out a survey to check it’s of a good standard and represents value for money.
+We’ll carry out a property assessment to check it’s of a good standard and represents value for money.
 If all is in order we’ll agree the share we can purchase with you.

 - 7. Get an offer

 If all is okay, you’ll receive a formal offer for us to purchase a share of your new home.
 If you currently own your home it needs to be sale agreed at this stage.

 We will work with you and your solicitor on the purchase of your new home.
 Your solicitor will also manage the sale of your current home if you have one.